evgenyneu/moa/README.md

 imageView.moa.url = "http://evgenii.com/bacteria.jpg"
 ```

-Setting `moa.url` starts asynchronous image download using NSURLSession class.
+Setting `moa.url` property of `UIImageView` instance starts asynchronous image download using NSURLSession class.
 When download is completed the image is automatically assigned to the image view.

 ## Canceling download